-Interior Secretary Ken Salazar last Thursday directed the Marine Well Containment Co.
-(MWCC) to conduct a live drill this summer of its $1 billion oil spill containment system that was developed following the the Macondo well blowout and deadly rig explosion in in the Gulf of Mexico (GOM) in 2010.
+Interior Secretary Ken Salazar Thursday directed the Marine Well Containment Co.
+(MWCC) to conduct a live drill this summer of its $1 billion oil spill containment system, which was developed following the the Macondo well blowout and deadly rig explosion in in the Gulf of Mexico (GOM) in 2010.

-The exercise would demonstrate the ability of MWCC to mobilize a capping stack -- a device similar to the one that stopped the runaway oil spill from BP plc's Deepwater Horizon rig -- in a timely manner from its onshore base to the deepwater seabed of the GOM, Interior said.
+The exercise would demonstrate the ability of MWCC to mobilize a capping stack -- a device similar to the one that stopped the runaway oil spill from BP plc's Macondo Well -- in a timely manner from its onshore base to the deepwater seabed of the GOM, Interior said.

-The capping stack will be lowered to the seabed by wire, a technique that offers the potential to be significantly faster than the deployment via pipe that occurred during the Deepwater Horizon response.
+The capping stack will be lowered to the seabed by wire, a technique that offers the potential to be significantly faster than the deployment via pipe that occurred during the Macondo response.

 "We have tested MWCC and capping stacks repeatedly, but putting them through their paces in the deepwaters of the Gulf will give us added confidence that they will be ready to go if needed," said James Watson, director of Interior's Bureau of Safety and Environmental Enforcement (BSEE).
 The exercise will be overseen by BSEE, which routinely tests capping stacks on the surface as part of its overall responsibility to enforce safety in the offshore.
 The agency also said it would analyze the results of the exercise.

-MWCC is a non-profit, independent ornization founded by ExxonMobil Corp., Chevron, ConocoPhillips and Royal Dutch Shell (see NGI, July 26, 2010).
-BP later joined the producers.
-The company was established following the blowout of BP's Macondo well off the coast of Louisiana (see NGI, April 26, 2010).
+MWCC is a nonprofit, independent organization founded by ExxonMobil Corp., Chevron, ConocoPhillips and Royal Dutch Shell (see Daily GPI, July 23, 2010).
+BP later joined the producers (see Daily GPI, Feb.
+2, 2011).
+The company was established following the blowout of BP's Macondo well off the coast of Louisiana (see Daily GPI, April 22, 2010).

 The MWCC system, based in the GOM, operates in water depths of up to 8,000 feet and can process up to 60,000 b/d of liquids.